-Camps can be targeted to address the challenge of specific subgroups, and can be conducted at schools and colleges for adolescents, at PHCs for women of reproductive age, pregnant women, and lactating women, and at clinics and hospitals for postmenopausal women.
+Camps can be targeted to specific subgroups, and can be conducted at schools and colleges for adolescents, at PHCs for women of reproductive age, pregnant women, and lactating women, and at clinics and hospitals for postmenopausal women.

-Care should be taken to reach out to women who are illiterate or uneducated by providing knowledge that can be understood easily.
+Care should be taken to reach out to women who are illiterate or uneducated to provide knowledge that can be understood easily.

-All commercial advertisements promoting foods that exceed FDA recommendations with high salt/sugar/fats should be banned.
+All the commercial advertisements for the foods which are beyond FDA recommendations with high salt/sugar/fats should be banned.